 Too much shampoo can also damage your carpet, especially if you use cleaners with brighteners or high pH levels.
-In some cases, the cleaning chemicals can crystalize and harden.
+In some cases in Colorado Springs, the cleaning chemicals can crystalize and harden.
 These clumps bond to the carpet, which makes them hard to remove.

 Finally, even if your carpet looks great right after cleaning, too much shampoo can actually make your carpet collect more dirt and grime because the shampoo leaves a sticky residue that grabs dirt, dust, and allergens.

 To rinse away the shampoo, you may think using a lot of water is the right solution, but too much water can also cause complications.
 Naturally, using too much water means that it takes longer for your carpet to dry, which means that you can’t use that part of your house as usual.